-I spend a lot of my time -- probably more than is healthy -- thinking about esoteric things like aesthetics and the ways in which our collective sense of beauty change over time.
-I guess it's what travel writers do, since we spend a large portion of our days staring at and describing buildings and places.
+I spend a lot of my time -- probably more than is healthy -- thinking about esoteric things like aesthetics and the ways that our collective sense of beauty change over time.
+I guess it's what travel writers do, since we spend our days staring at and describing buildings and places.

 I'm fascinated by the ways in which our contemporary standards of "beauty" appear to be in flux.
-It seems as if we used to put more of a primacy on traditional markers of beauty, like symmetry, proportion, color, and texture, but these days our eyes find gratification in a kind of visual anarchy.
-It's not hard to sense a growing cultural appreciation of formerly "ugly" things like street art and graffiti; the carbuncles of postwar “Brutalism" architecture; ruin porn; and even all of those identikit hipster cafes, carved from derelict hovels of exposed concrete and dangling wire.
+It seems as though we used to put more of a primacy on traditional markers of beauty like symmetry, proportion, color, and texture, but these days our eyes find gratification in a kind of visual anarchy.
+There's a growing cultural appreciation for "ugly" things like street art and graffiti, postwar “Brutalism" architecture, ruin porn, and all of those identikit hipster cafes, carved from derelict hovels of exposed concrete and dangling wire.
 Even I like those places.

 Maybe it's the power of Instagram.
 These things all make for really great photos.

 I have a working theory that the way aesthetic standards evolve over time may even be a kind of adaptive mechanism for our species.
-I mean that in a similar way it might aid a species to develop webbed feet or something like that, it might help us to develop the capacity to find beauty in the detritus of our own societies: the broken windows, abandoned factories, and graffiti-scrawled walls.
+I mean that in a similar way it might help a species to develop webbed feet or something like that, it might benefit us to develop the capacity to find beauty in the detritus of our own societies: broken windows, abandoned factories, and graffiti-scrawled walls.

 Plečnik, for me, is something like a mash-up between the Romanian sculptor Constantin Brâncuși and New York’s urban-planner extraordinaire Robert Moses.
 He combined Brâncuși’s instinctive minimalism and feel for symmetry and proportion with Moses’s raw power to bend an entire metropolis (in Moses's case, the five boroughs of New York) to own his will.